-Marketer’s Solution: Bill-me-later options, installment payments, and trial offers can help scratch the “instant-satisfaction” itch.
+Marketer’s Solution: Bill-me-later options, installment payments, and trial offers can help scratch the “instant satisfaction” itch.

-Copywriter’s Technique: Emphasize ease of ordering and speed of deliver, with simple phrases like: “You pay nothing up front.
+Copywriter’s Technique: Emphasize ease of ordering and speed of delivery, with simple phrases like: “You pay nothing up front.
 Just let me know where to send your trial sample, and I’ll rush it to your mailbox.”
 Tell the customer what they’ll get and, if possible, when.

 Offer Type #3: The Coupon-Clipper’s Delight

 Challenge: Even with good copy and a good product, sticker-shock can be a problem.

 Marketer’s Solution: Quantity offers, limited-time offers, and trade-in deals are a good way to show prospects that they’re getting a good deal.